EnterpriseDB/tpa/docs/configure-cluster.md

 ###### Example - ec2_vpc_subnets - complex

-This block is from a more complicated config.
+This block is from a more complicated configuration:

     ec2_ami:
       Name: ubuntu/images/hvm-ssd/ubuntu-xenial-16.04-amd64-server-20180814